AI @ Capital One

 2025 Q2

-Capital One combines open-weight foundation AI models with deep proprietary data customizations to enhance financial services AI architecture and capabilities.
+Capital One's AI architecture integrated open-weight foundation models with deep proprietary customizations to enhance financial service offerings and AI operational effectiveness.

 2025 Q1